RobotLocomotion/drake/manipulation/models/iiwa_description/README.md

 <https://odr.chalmers.se/bitstream/20.500.12380/256658/1/256658.pdf>, Accessed
 on 2022-01-15)

+The average acceleration limits are used, and rounded to second decimal place.

-For the record, acceleration limits:
+For the record, te rounded average acceleration limits:

 |Axis data  | deg/s^2 | rad/s^2 |
 |-----------|--------:|--------:|